Parenting - Putting Your Children First

 There’s no hard and fast rule (or age) about when your children get to decide parenting arrangements.
 Generally, however, children’s views are given greater weight depending on their age and level of maturity.

 There are very strict rules about how the children’s views can be made known to the court.
-We strongly advise against parents ever talking to the children directly about what they want.
-This can inadvertently make children feel like they have to choose, and children are generally not emotionally mature enough to navigate such highly emotional issues without serious, long-term emotional damage.
+Parents talking to the children directly about what they want can inadvertently make children feel like they have to “pick sides”, and children are generally not emotionally mature enough to navigate such highly emotional issues without serious, long-term emotional damage.

 The best way for children to share their preferences for parenting arrangements is with the help of an appropriately qualified social worker or psychologist.
 These type of family reports (where experts engage with the children directly as well as with each parent and any other members of the two households) are regularly required by the courts when determining parenting disputes.
 However, a lawyer can help you arrange such a report before going to court, to help both parents agree to parenting arrangements between them without damaging and often costly litigation.